MetricCepheid/nhxinfobot/README.md

-# MiloHax Info Bot
+# NeverHax Info Bot

-The **MiloHax Info Bot** is a Discord bot designed to provide quick and easy access to frequently requested information and resources related to various MiloHax projects, specifically focusing on Rock Band games.
+The **NeverHax Info Bot** is a Discord bot designed to provide quick and easy access to frequently requested information and resources related to various NeverHax projects, specifically focusing on Guitar Hero games.
 The bot responds to specific trigger phrases with predefined messages, links, and files to assist users in the Discord community.

 ## Features